2 Getting Started with R and RStudio

 Congratulations, you’ve written your first piece of code!

-Functions are a very important programming concept, and there is a lot more going on under the hood than I have described so far - so we will be returning to functions repeatedly and filling you in with more information.
-But in essence, functions are verbs that enable us to tell our computer to carry out specific actions on objects.
+Functions are a core programming concept, and there is a lot more going on under the hood than I have described so far.
+We’ll revist functions repeatedly and filling you in with more information.
+But in essence, functions are verbs that enable us to tell our computer what actions to perform.

-You might have noticed that I asked you to write code in the console rather than in the source pane.
-It’s worth discussing here what the differences are between the console and the script when it comes to writing code.
+You might have noticed that I asked you to write code in the console rather than the source pane.
+Let’s discuss the differences:

-When you download R, you will have automatic access to several functions (e.g., print) and data sets.
-One of these data sets is called sleep, which we are going to use right now.
-To learn more about the sleep data set, type ?sleep
+When you download R, it comes with several built-in functions (e.g., print()) and datasets.
+One of these datasets is called sleep, which we’ll use here.
+To learn more about the sleep dataset, type ?sleep into the console.
+You’ll find more information in the “Help” tab in the Files pane.

-First, let’s have a look at the sleep data set by writing the following code in the R script.
-To run scripts in R, select the code you have written and click the Run button with the green arrow in the top right corner of the script.
+First, let’s take a look at the sleep dataset by writing the following code in your R script.
+To run scripts in R, highlight the code and click the “Run” button (with the green arrow) in the top right corner of the script pane.

 ## extra group ID